proofrock/ws4sqlite/BUILDING.md

 Builds binaries for the 6 supported OSs/architectures, also creating the distribution archives in the `bin/` folder.
 Uses [xgo](https://github.com/techknowlogick/xgo) for cross compiling.

-It's actually a three-stage process: the first time use `make dist-pre` to setup the environment;
+It's actually a two-stage process: the first time use `make dist-pre` to setup the environment;
-then `make dist` to build the binaries.
-Then you need to re-own the output dir; run the command outputted by the last `make dist`.
-Finally, do `make dist-post`.
+then `make dist` to build the binaries and package them.
+Root password required, to re-own the files (xgo produces them as root).

 ## Docker targets